dhis2/training-docs/content/android/tg_maps.md

 Some participants may not have been able to install the app by themselves.
 In that scenario, you may need to walk them through how to do this via google play.

-**IMPORTANT NOTE : Make sure Location is enabled in your mobile device and also participants while performing the demo.**
+**IMPORTANT NOTE : Make sure location services are enabled in both yours and the participants mobile device while performing the demo.**

 ## Background: